-console Screen mode Cursor: Autorepeat: Cursor keys: BS-wrap: Font: Off Off VT200 Off Basic Video polarity: Cursor blink: Key delay (ms): BS-key action: Bell level: Screen blank: W-on-B Slow 60 BS/BS Off Off Border level: Cursor type: Key space (ms): Autowrap: Bell time (ms): Set-up saved: 0 Block 10 Off 40 Yes
+console Cursor: Autorepeat: Cursor keys: BS-wrap: Font: Off Off VT200 Off Basic Video polarity: Cursor blink: Key delay (ms): BS-key action: Bell level: Screen blank: W-on-B Slow 60 BS/BS Off Off Border level: Cursor type: Key space (ms): Autowrap: Beil time (ms): Set-up saved: 0 Block 10 Off 40 Yes Curso ct field.
+Numeric pad meric pad : sound ange field

-Pressing the <F3> key again will return to the original screen display, so that you can observe the effect of any changes.
-If you then press <F3> again, the set-up screen will reappear as you left it.
+Pressing the $\langle F3 \rangle$ key again will return to the original screen display, so that you can observe the effect of any changes.
+If you then press $\langle F3 \rangle$ again, the set-up screen will reappear as you left it.
 You can switch between the set-up screen and the main display as often as you wish, until you are satisfied with your set-up.

-When the set-up screen is visible, use the cursor keys to move the highlight over the selected field; the field is displayed in inverse video.
+Selecting a parameter When the set-up screen is visible, use the cursor keys to move the highlight over the selected field; the field is displayed in inverse video.
 For example, in the illustration, the Screen mode field is currently selected.

-Pressing the keys marked + and - on the numeric keypad changes the value of the selected field.
+Changing a parameter Pressing the keys marked + and - on the numeric keypad changes the value of the selected field.
 Some fields (such as key delay) have values which are shown as numbers.
 For these, pressing the + key will increase the value, pressing the - key will decrease it.
 If you press the key after the limit has been reached, the value will start again at the other end of the range.